-Disclosure & Barring Scheme
+3.5 Disclosure & Barring Scheme

 St Clare's is committed to safeguarding children and vulnerable adults on all its sites.
-This means in practice that prospective homestay providers are asked to sign a declaration to complete an enhanced DBS clearance.
+This means in practice that each adult living at the homestay address are asked to sign a declaration and complete an enhanced DBS clearance.
 We will also require two character references.

-Under-18 year olds
+3.6 Under 18-year-olds

-Any under-18 year old is defined as a 'child' although the law recognises that the nearer a child gets to 18, the greater the child's ability to take decisions for him or herself.
+Any under 18-year-old is defined as a 'child' although the law recognises that the nearer a child gets to 18, the greater the child's ability to take decisions for him or herself.
 Each member of staff and each homestay provider has a 'duty of care' to protect children from harmful behaviour and influences.
+We take particular care that students aged under 16 are not placed in the same homestay as students aged 18+ and we ask you to advise us at time of booking of any potential conflicts.